What To Do if You Get Into a Car Accident Without Insurance

 In an at-fault state, you can file an insurance claim with your company if you didn’t cause the accident and the other driver doesn’t have insurance.
 Your PIP or MedPay coverage can pay for your medical bills and lost wages, while your collision coverage can pay for your vehicle damage.

-If you don’t have collision coverage, you can seek compensation through your uninsured motorist policy.
+If you don’t have collision coverage, you can seek compensation if you have uninsured motorist property damage coverage.

 You can also sue the at-fault driver — but even if you win, you risk not getting compensation if they don’t have sufficient assets.
 Your insurer may also seek reimbursement for damages through what’s known as subrogation.